kevinnassery/BSIMM_parsable/README.md

 The project is operated by [Synopsys](http://www.synopsys.com).
 The BSIMMv12 was authored by Sammy Migues, Eli Erlikhman, Jacob Ewers, and Kevin Nassery(me).

-I am no longer an employee of Synopsys, and this leveraged no work product developed under my previous employment with Synopsys.

-I am no longer an employee of Synopsys, and this leveraged no work product developed under my previous employment with Synopsys.
+I am no longer an employee of Synopsys, and this project contains no work product developed under my previous employment with Synopsys.

 This small effort, similarly is relased under [CCL 3.0](https://creativecommons.org/licenses/by-sa/3.0/) via ShareAlike.